-René serves as an independent consultant with expertise in workforce development, asset-building, financial education, strategic planning and meeting coordination and facilitation.
+René serves as an independent consultant with expertise in workforce development, asset-building, diversity, equity and inclusion and third-party facilitation.

 René is an experienced board director.
 He currently serves on the board of The BridgeLab and HIPS.
 In recent years he also served on the Board of Directors of the Winthrop Rockefeller Foundation, where he chaired the Program-Related Investment Committee and also sat on the Finance Committee.
-He also served as the Director of Finance and Business Operations for the Chesapeake Bay Organization Development Network and Treasurer for the Campaign for Youth Justice.
+He served as the Director of Finance and Business Operations for the Chesapeake Bay Organization Development Network and Treasurer for the Campaign for Youth Justice.
 René also earned a certification as a non-profit board facilitator from Board Source.

 Before launching his consultancy, René served with Skills for America's Future (SAF), an initiative of the Aspen Institute.
 SAF promotes and encourages partnerships between business and community colleges to match education and training to jobs.
 He previously served as a Senior Associate at the Community Strategies Group at Aspen Institute working on asset-building, rural community development and collaborations with community foundations.